72,-

 • 9 November 2010

-• Automatically translated from Nederlands
+• Automatically translated from Dutch

 a switch to bring home

-Situation sketch: At home I had a WiFi router from netgear and a NAS server from Qnap.
-Both my ISP's modem and my netgear router acted as DHCP, resulting in two different IP ranges.
-The Qnap has a double Gigabit LAN connection and I wanted to make the most of that, as far as my network allows.
 Solution: This gigabit switch provides an extra boost in my network.
 All devices between which data must be exchanged (PC, laptop, NAS, AVR, ...) can now be neatly connected to one swtich.
 The future rooms can also each have their own network connection.
 To keep it simple, I set up my netgear router as an Access Point.
 Maybe a waste of the router but easier for the configuration of my network, there is now only one ip-range left.
-Advantages * much faster data transfers from my pc to my nas than before (the switch built into my modem was a 100Mbit) * sufficient connections without having to branch further * sturdy casing * limited in size Cons * quite a bit more energy consuming than twice 8-ports.
-Fortunately, there is the intelligent energy consumption system. * no router to hang in your living room or it's always Christmas with all the lights :-)

 • Bart Clarebout